-To become a Paramedic, the individual must obtain an appropriate score on assessment test or successful completion of PCS 021, TRE 089 and TRM 090, as well as hold a current certification as an Emergency Medical Technician with one (1) year of documented working experience.
+To become a Paramedic, the individual must obtain an appropriate score on assessment test or successful completion of PCS 021, TRE 089 and TRM 090, as well as hold a current certification as an Emergency Medical Technician.
 Students must successfully complete requirements outlined in the application and competitive testing process including:

 Criminal background check and drug screening